buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 The main Dialects and their functions in IREE are as follows:

-● IREE::Input Dialect is an MLIR Dialect used to describe the input module of IREE.
+* `IREE::Input Dialect` is an MLIR Dialect used to describe the input module of IREE.
 It can import models from a variety of machine learning frameworks (such as TensorFlow, PyTorch, JAX, etc.)

-● IREE::Flow Dialect is an MLIR Dialect used to describe data flow and control flow, including concepts such as Executable (executable file), Dispatch (scheduling), Buffer (buffer), etc.
+* `IREE::Flow Dialect` is an MLIR Dialect used to describe data flow and control flow, including concepts such as Executable (executable file), Dispatch (scheduling), Buffer (buffer), etc.

-● IREE::HAL Dialect is an MLIR Dialect used to describe the hardware abstraction layer (HAL).
+* `IREE::HAL` Dialect is an MLIR Dialect used to describe the hardware abstraction layer (HAL).
 It describes the hardware details of operators, buffers, executors, etc. The purpose of HALdialect is to serve as a unified interface implemented by IREE backend.
 The backend can define HALdialect according to different hardware semantics.
-Concepts such as hal.executable, hal.dispatch, and hal.buffer are defined.
+Concepts such as `hal.executable`, `hal.dispatch`, and `hal.buffer` are defined.
 They are closely tied to the semantics and mechanics of specific hardware (such as Vulkan).

-● IREE::Util Dialect is an MLIR Dialect used to describe common tools and data structures.
+* `IREE::Util` Dialect is an MLIR Dialect used to describe common tools and data structures.

 ### InputConversionPassPipeline